 The Object Visibility section of the panel's View Options tab

-Draft – enable to display that object type as an outline.
+- Draft – enable to display the object type as an outline.

 The 3D Settings section of the panel's View Options tab